Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 The optimal conditions for ammonia synthesis via the Haber process requires pressures around 150–200 atm and temperatures around 450 °C.

-The Haber process is an exothe
+The Haber process is an exothermic reaction, this means that at the start of the equation when the forward reaction is started

 Bibliography